Our Approach and TDI Tools

 TDI Creative Catalyst Grant

-MassDevelopment’s TDI Creative Catalyst Grant program is a competitive opportunity for individuals, organizations, and project teams in current and graduated TDI districts to apply for grants between $20,000 and $100,000 to support public-facing projects that enhance local arts and cultural infrastructure and contribute to economic revitalization.
+The TDI Creative Catalyst Grant (CCG) program is funded by the Barr Foundation and administered by MassDevelopment TDI.
+The program offers competitive grant opportunities for individuals, organizations, and project teams within active and graduated Transformative Development Initiative (TDI) districts.
+Applicants can apply for grants of between $20,000 and $125,000 to support public-facing projects that enhance local arts and cultural infrastructure and contribute to localized economic revitalization.
+The current application round is closed.

 TDI Local